PFKamberi/SwiftStudy/README.md

    * Streamlit UI for easy, interactive access to all features.

-Study Swift is ideal for students, educators, and lifelong learners who want to study more efficiently, retain information better, and unlock knowledge effortlessly.
+SwiftStudy is ideal for students, educators, and lifelong learners who want to study more efficiently, retain information better, and unlock knowledge effortlessly.

 ## Setup Instructions